nf-core/website/src/content/docs/usage/troubleshooting.md

 Note that if your sample name is "messy" then you have to be very particular with your glob specification (see point 2 above).
 A file name like `L1-1-D-2h_S1_L002_R1_001.fastq.gz` can be difficult enough for a human to read.
 Specifying `*{1,2}*.gz` will not give you what you want, whilst `*{R1,R2}*.gz` will.

+Please also note pipelines with 'direct input' can't take a list of multiple input files - it takes a glob expression.
+If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.
+If running in paired end mode please make sure that your files are sensibly named so that they can be properly paired.
+See the previous point.

-### Output for only a single sample although I specified multiple with wildcards
+#### Output for only a single sample although I specified multiple with wildcards

 You must specify paths to files in quotes, otherwise your _shell_ (e.g. bash) will evaluate any wildcards (\*) rather than Nextflow.